bbc/home-datacap-technical/README.md

 API users have been reporting a number of timeouts on the `/programmes/episodes/{id}` endpoint.
 We have traced the problem to a handful of backend requests taking longer than the allocated 4 second time limit we have imposed on the API execution time.

-Propose a solution to this problem.

-If you wish, you may prepare a diagram in advance.
-Be prepared to explain how your approach solves the problem.
-Give particular consideration to any trade-offs you are aware of.
+Propose a solution to this problem giving particular consideration to any trade-offs you are aware of.